zaitcev/models/README.md

 Baby's First Models

-Models in this repositiory are licensed under the terms of Creative Commmons Attribution Non-commercial Share-alike license.
-See LICENSE.txt for details.
+The models in in this repositiory are licensed under different types of licenses.
+Models in STL format are licensed under the terms of Creative Commmons Attribution Non-commercial Share-alike license 3.0.
+See LICENSE.CC.txt for details.
+Models in OpenCCAD format are licensed under the terms of GNU Public License 3.
+See LICENSE.GNU.txt for details.